State-of-War-PostBar/SOW-Remastered/README.md

 ---

-This project is published using the [LGPLv3 License](https://www.gnu.org/licenses/lgpl.html) and is protected by the agreement.
+This project is published under the [LGPLv3 License](https://www.gnu.org/licenses/lgpl.html).

 For more information,
 contact us at the [State Of War Baidu Postbar](https://tieba.baidu.com/f?kw=%E8%93%9D%E8%89%B2%E8%AD%A6%E6%88%92&fr=index)